VL14/web-scraping-challenge/README.md

 --scrape_mars python file - function with code from jupyter notebook that is called by the app

---app python file - calls the scrape function and saves the data to mongo, and sets up Flask routes
+--app python file - calls the scrape function, saves the data to mongo, and sets up Flask routes

 --templates -> index.html - code to render the webpage

 --website1 & website2 - screenshots of final website

+Direct link to the site: https://vl14.github.io/web-scraping-challenge/